-Ware Colloquium on Peacemaking
+Ware Lecture on Peacemaking

-- 2016 - Kim Phuc, Vietnam War survivor, UNESCO Goodwill Ambassador, founder of the Kim Phuc Foundation International
+- 2016 - Kim Phuc, Vietnam War survivor, UNESCO Goodwill Ambassador, and founder of the Kim Phuc Foundation International

 - 2015 - Nicholas Kristof, Pulitzer Prize-Winning New York Times Columnist